ADHD Therapy For Adults

 What are ADHD burnouts and meltdowns?

 You can experience ADHD burnout and not even know what it is.
 It can develop as a long-term state after years of pushing through and ignoring your needs as a neurodivergent person, and leave you wondering why your usual coping methods no longer work.
 It can affect your self-esteem, your work, and be devastating for relationships.
-At its most intense, it may lead to what are sometimes called “ADHD meltdowns,” but which can be more accurately understood as stress crises: moments where your system becomes overloaded and can no longer keep going in the same way.
+“ADHD meltdowns," which can be more accurately understood as stress crises, are moments where your system becomes overloaded and can no longer keep going in the same way.
 This can look like uncharacteristic emotional volatility, shutdown, loss of capacity, or a sudden inability to continue, even with rest.
 Without a clear understanding of what’s happening, it’s easy to misinterpret this as a personal failure rather than a signal that something needs to change.

 Practical strategies